-Joshua Enoch serves as communications associate for the National Fund for Workforce Solutions.
+Joshua Enoch serves as communications manager for the National Fund for Workforce Solutions.
 He works in close collaboration with the marketing and communications director to assist in developing communications strategies and create content for the National Fund's communications efforts.
 Furthermore, Josh works in coordination with other National Fund team members to assist in additional tasks surrounding communications related to grant reporting, proposal development, research, and events held throughout the year.
 Prior to joining the National Fund, Josh served as director of operations and senior associate at Control Point Group, a political consulting firm, where he oversaw the crafting of strategic direction and communications programs for elected officials, candidates for office, and issue advocacy groups.
 Josh earned a bachelor’s degree in economics at the University of Maryland.

 Nita Sharma is the administrative assistant at the National Fund.
 She works closely with all staff to support its mission and the implementation of programs.
 Before joining the National Fund, Nita worked for the District Government Department of Health as program support specialist with the Cancer & Chronic Disease Bureau.